 - 9 nights in Deluxe and Superior First Class hotels

 - 29 meals: 12 breakfasts, 9 lunches, 8 dinners

-- Extensive sightseeing and entrance fees for all included features
+- Extensive sightseeing as described, including all entrance fees

 - Services of an Odysseys Unlimited Tour Director

-- Private motorcoach transportation throughout the trip, including on shore excursions
+- Private motorcoach transportation throughout the trip, including shore excursions

 - Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers